 A dock has been constructed and is in operation as of May 2016.
-Multi-million dollar project to establish this brand new destination for Alaska.
+Multi-million dollar project to establish this brand new destination for USA.
 Located 22 miles from Glacier Bay National Park.
 Icy Straight Point lies just outside Hoonah.

 The 7,000-square-foot Adventure Center is located in front of the dock’s covered trestle.
 This wood-beam, Tlingit-style building will serve as a welcome center, departure lounge and tour booking center for shore excursions, including whale watching, bear viewing and a ZipRider.

 Icy Strait Point is located near the city of Hoonah, the largest native Tlingit Indian settlement in USA, and very near Glacier Bay National Park.
 Home to a historic cannery, the port's connection to the sea is strong.
 Locals share the sea with humpback whales, orcas, Dall porpoises, seals, sea otters, halibut and all five species of Pacific salmon.
 It is not uncommon to spot a humpback or an orca while walking along the shore.

 Icy Strait Point is a facility built in 2001 specifically for the cruise ship industry, located a mile from the historic village of Hoonah.